-Strategy And Support For Family Law And Divorce
+Strategy and Support for Family Law Matters

-In divorce, child custody and other family law matters there is a universal need for compassionate and empathetic counsel.
+In divorce, child custody, and other family law matters, there is a universal need for compassionate and empathetic counsel.
 When you face these stressful times and difficult decisions, there is no substitute for legal know-how and emotional intelligence.

-At The Machin Law Firm, LLC, we will be your advocate in setting goals and strategies, guiding you through legal proceedings and standing up for your parental rights and financial interests.
+At The Machin Law Firm, LLC, we will be your advocate in setting goals and strategies, guiding you through legal proceedings, and standing up for your parental rights and financial interests.
 Our experienced lawyers represent men and women in the family courts of Montgomery and Frederick counties.

-Helping You Achieve The Best Results
+Helping You Achieve the Best Results

 Family law is less about winning than about finding solutions.
 The main concern should be the best interests of your children, but you and your co-parent and the judge may have different interpretations of what that means.

 We have experience with all facets of Maryland family law, including:

-We sit down with you to explain your rights and your options under the law and determine your priorities and boundaries so that we can prepare you accordingly for negotiations, mediation or court proceedings.
-Our attorneys are prepared to fight for you and your children, but we also help you choose your battles wisely.
+We sit down with you to explain your rights and your options under the law and determine your priorities and boundaries so that we can prepare you accordingly for negotiations, mediation, or court proceedings.
+Our attorneys are prepared to fight for you and your children, but we also help you choose your battles

 Domestic Violence Protective Orders

 The TPO will usually require the subject to leave the premises and have no contact with the victim.
-After a TPO is issued, the victim or the accused should seek legal counsel for representation at a court hearing for a final protective order (FPO) which usually occurs seven days after the TPO is issued.
+After a TPO is issued, the victim or the accused should seek legal counsel for representation at a court hearing for a final protective order (FPO), which usually occurs seven days after the TPO is issued.